 Visual Web Design

-The aesthetics of your website are the second thing noticed by users who land on your page – second to the load speed – so you need to impress here with a beautiful eye catching design.
+The aesthetics of your website are the second thing noticed by users who land on your page – after the load speed – so you need to impress here with a beautiful eye catching design.

 Got an existing Brand?
 Pull those designs through to your website too and align with your offline business.
-But branding isn’t just your logo – no. Think about every colour choice you make and preferably make it a colour that’s in your brand’s guidelines.
+But branding your website doesn’t just mean adding your logo – no. Think about every colour choice you make and preferably make it a colour that’s in your brand’s guidelines.

 When branding your website, you don’t want to shove a load of colours at your visitors, it should be obvious how much colour is too much colour, so leaving some whitespace on your web pages is absolutely fine – It actually makes your website appear less cluttered, and helps direct users to your main purpose, the content.